Poland: Recommended vaccinations

 Footnotes:

-5. An acellular pertussis component (aP) combination vaccine should be used for children with contraindications to vaccination with the whole cell pertussis vaccine and in children born before 37th week of pregnancy or born with birth weight less than 2500 g
+4. Vaccine with the whole pertussis component (wP) used in the general population, vaccine with the acellular pertussis component (aP) used for children with contraindications to vaccination with the whole cell pertussis vaccine and in children born before 37th week of pregnancy or born with birth weight less than 2500 g.

 More information available at: